123456789_123456789_123456789_123456789_123456789_

 Active Record will attempt to automatically identify that these two models share a bi-directional association based on the association name.
 This information allows Active Record to:

-Custom scopes on the opposite association also prevent automatic identification, as do custom scopes on the association itself unless config.active_record.automatic_scope_inversing is set to true (the default for new applications).
+Custom scopes on the opposite association also prevent automatic identification, as do custom scopes on the association itself unless config.active_record.automatic_scope_inversing is set to true.

 class Author < ApplicationRecord